somniumism/bwa/docs/README.en.md

     <img src="../docs/example.gif" width="450" height="300"/>
 </p>

-**bwa** is a tool, simple notifcation sender, that can send notifications related to the execution of functions by using a decorator.
-If you set up a decorator `@deco_noti()` above the function you made and a few client settings , you can receive a notification from the client when the function starts, completes, or ends due to an unexpected error.
-Currently, **bwa** supports these features for four clients; `Discord`, `Slack`, `Telegram` and `Gamil`.
-You will thus get messages from these clients.
+**bwa** is a simple notifcation sender, that can send notifications related to the execution of functions by using *a single decorator*.
+With few client settings, just insert the decorators right above some functions.
+You can receive a notification when the function starts, completes, or raises an unexpected error.
+Currently, **bwa** supports four clients; `Discord`, `Slack`, `Telegram` and `Gmail`.

 If you set your webhook url as an environment variable, you will be notified quite simply as follows: